-THOUSAND OAKS, Calif., July 31, 2017 /PRNewswire/ -- Amgen (NASDAQ:AMGN) today announced the submission of a supplemental Biologics License Application (sBLA) to the U.S. Food and Drug Administration (FDA) for Prolia[®] (denosumab) for the treatment of patients with glucocorticoid-induced osteoporosis (GIOP).
-The sBLA is based on a Phase 3 study evaluating the safety and efficacy of Prolia compared with risedronate in patients receiving glucocorticoid treatment.
+THOUSAND OAKS, Calif., Oct.
+9, 2017 /PRNewswire/ -- Amgen (NASDAQ:AMGN) today announced that the U.S. Food and Drug Administration (FDA) has accepted for review the supplemental Biologics License Application (sBLA) for Prolia® (denosumab) for the treatment of patients with glucocorticoid-induced osteoporosis (GIOP).
+The sBLA, which was submitted on July 28, 2017, is based on a Phase 3 study evaluating Prolia compared with risedronate in patients receiving glucocorticoid treatment.
+The FDA has set a Prescription Drug User Fee Act (PDUFA) action date of May 28, 2018.

-Osteoporosis can be caused by glucocorticoid medications, which are prescribed to treat inflammatory diseases.
-Within the first three months of beginning glucocorticoid treatment, fracture risk increases by up to 75 percent, with bone mineral density (BMD) continuing to decline significantly in the months that follow.1
+Glucocorticoid medications, which are used to treat many inflammatory conditions, can cause significant side effects, including bone loss.
+GIOP is the most common form of secondary osteoporosis, and it is estimated that one percent of the U.S. population is treated long-term with glucocorticoid medications.
+Within the first three months of beginning glucocorticoid treatment, fracture risk increases by up to 75 percent, with bone mineral density (BMD) continuing to decline significantly in the months that follow.

-"Glucocorticoid-induced osteoporosis can lead to weakened bones and debilitating fractures," said Sean E. Harper, M.D., executive vice president of Research and Development at Amgen.
-"With this submission and future approval, we look forward to bringing the benefits of Prolia to patients living with this often overlooked and untreated form of osteoporosis."
+"We believe that Prolia can address a critical treatment need for patients with glucocorticoid-induced osteoporosis, which is the most common drug-induced form of the disease," said Sean E. Harper, M.D., executive vice president of Research and Development at Amgen.
+"We will continue to work closely with the FDA as they review our application and look forward to expanding Prolia's benefits to patients with this serious condition that is often underestimated and untreated."